Reports and Presentations

 The report complies with Section 531.0991(k) and evaluates the success of the community mental health matching grant program.

-This report discusses regional plans from groups of Local Mental Health Authorities and Local Behavioral Health Authorities (LMHA/LBHAs) serving counties with a population of 250,000 or less.
-These plans are designed to increase the capacity of LMHA/LBHA in providing access to mental health services while reducing the cost associated with various metrics.
+This report discusses regional plans from groups of local LMHAs and LBHAs serving counties with a population of 250,000 or less.
+These plans are designed to increase the capacity of LMHAs and LBHAs in providing access to mental health services while reducing the cost associated with various metrics.

 November 24, 2020